 Would it be possible to make a claim for an injury at work based around the temperature in your workplace?

 It would depend on all of the circumstances.
 The regulations will accept that at times temperatures will go very high or very low; think of the very high temperatures in foundries and the very low temperatures in refrigerated rooms, as well as extreme weather conditions.
 Occasionally requiring employees to experience these extremes is unlikely to be considered unreasonable.

 In addition to the other guidelines above, the Management of Health and Safety at Work Regulations 1999 require employers to make a suitable assessment of the risks to the health and safety of their employees, and take action where necessary and where reasonably practicable.

 The temperature of the workplace is a potential hazard that employers should consider to meet their obligations.
 Employers should consult with employees to establish sensible means to cope with high temperatures as with other risks.

-If you have fainted due to excessive work temperatures or sustained an injury because your employer has breached health and safety regulations you can call us anytime on freephone 0800 916 9046 or contact us online.
+If you have fainted due to excessive work temperatures or sustained an injury because your employer has breached health and safety regulations you can call us anytime on freephone or .
 We will advise you on how successful you claim is expected to be.

 All the above information was correct at the time of publication.